Shashi-Bhushan/catalog/README.md

 Catalog
 ========

-This a content package project generated using the multimodule-content-package-archetype.
+This Project is an AEM based Book Catalog System.

+-   *Uses Separate UI and Content Package System.*
+    UI is for /apps components and /etc clientlibs and design pages.
+    CONTENT is for /content pages.

 Building
 --------

-This project uses Maven for building.
 Common commands:

-From the root directory, run ``mvn -PautoInstallPackage clean install`` to build the bundle and content package and install to a CQ instance.
+From the root directory, run ``mvn -PautoInstallPackage clean install`` to build the bundle and ui package and install to a CQ instance.

+From the root directory, run ``mvn -PautoInstallContent clean install`` to build the content package and install to a CQ instance.

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.